 MySQL for Excel provides several options to create and manage MySQL connections.
 You must open a connection to a MySQL server before you can configure global options, add a new schema, or perform operations that move data between Excel worksheets and MySQL tables.
-By default, the MySQL for Excel task pane displays connection actions when it opens.
+This section describes how to add or modify connections to MySQL.

 Description of MySQL for Excel Connection Elements

 Open a MySQL Connection lists the existing local and remote MySQL server connections.
 When you install MySQL for Excel, it creates a local connection automatically for each local MySQL server instance that you have configured on the system.
 After the initial installation, you can add new local or remote connections to the list.

 Double-click a connection from the list to open it.
 The MySQL server associated with the connection must be started on the local or remote host before you can open the connection.
 Select a schema to view and then click.
 Click to return to the list of schemas.

 Right-click an existing connection in the list to delete, edit, or refresh it.

 New Connection opens a connection dialog in which you can define and test a new connection.
 For instructions, see Adding MySQL Connections.